-Well, facts of our life.
-Little bitty tidbits that should help you understand us better.
+Well, FAQs of our life.
+Here's just a few little bitty tidbits that should help you understand us better.
 Really, I'm not that optimistic that understand is the right word.
 Maybe "gain insight" or "something extra for you to read at work".
-Those might work better.
+Those might do better.
 Believe it or not, I get a reasonable amount of questions about our life.
 I know.
 I'm shocked too.
 Here are the most asked and some semblance of an answer.

 So you don't mind talking about infertility now?

 I don't mind anymore.
-It's therapeutic for me to talk about it now, and my hope is that we can be support for others going through similar struggles.
+It's therapeutic for me to talk about it now (I wrote another post about it here), and my hope is that we can be support for others going through similar struggles.
 I knew three people who had gone through infertility struggles and I clung to them because they knew.
 They knew exactly what I was feeling.
 I would love to be that person for others as a way to pay it forward.
 Email me.
 I'm here.

 What do you "do"?

 Chuck was an airline pilot, and then the recession came and the layoffs came with it.
 We weren't upset.
 Chuck wasn't loving the gone 5 days, home 2 kind of lifestyle.
 We're independent people, but even we have a limit.
+I wrote about the airline lifestyle here and how we hated it.
 Now he works at a real job in flight standards, which keeps him in the airplane business.
 He's a big fan of coming home each night.

 I was a teacher and I loved my job.
 I will always feel like a teacher.
 Then I had Sam and made a Susie-shaped hole in my classroom door as I ran for the stay-at-home hills.
 I love it.
 I was meant for this.